Building the Best PC for Battlefield 1

 Below, we list the the tiers on our parts list that would achieve that 60 FPS baseline on Ultra graphical settings at a range of progressively more demanding screen resolutions.

-The Good tier, featuring an NVIDIA GTX 1050 Ti and i3-7100, will get you very smooth performance in Battlefield 1 at 1600x900 for around $550.
-Downgrade the CPU to the Pentium G4560 to save $60, and get almost as much performance.
+The Fair tier, featuring the GTX 1050 Ti and the R5 1500X, will get you very smooth performance in Battlefield 1 at 1600x900 for around $600.
+Downgrade the CPU to the Pentium G4560 to save some money, and get almost as much performance.

 To play Battlefield 1 to its full potential, you need a fairly powerful PC.
 But that’s mainly because Battlefield 1 is so visually impressive, and considering its AAA-quality looks, the game is pretty well optimized.
 Less powerful PCs can manage to play the game with lower graphical settings, which results in a game that’s still very visually appealing.